-All competitors will be welcomed to registration from 5pm, followed by an event briefing at around 7pm on the evening immediately prior to the event.
+All competitors will be welcomed to registration from 5pm on the evening prior to the events.
+An event briefing will take place at around 7pm.
 During the briefing the Task Committee and organisers will discuss local weather and possible route options.
 The technical support team will demonstrate the tracking systems and the safety support systems will be discussed.
 Pilots must share this information with their supporter.

 Safety :There is a compulsory safety briefing between 6am and 8am on Saturday morning.
 The final time for the safety briefing will be agreed by the Task Committee at the pre-race briefing.
 Equipment may be spot-checked at this time.
 It is helpful if race supporters can also attend this briefing.

-Social and Prize-giving: We aim to conclude the scoring of the two-day race by 6pm on the Sunday.
-Prize-giving will follow and race supporters are invited to join the pilots for a meal/BBQ which is included.
+Social and Prize-giving: We aim to conclude the scoring of the two-day race by 6pm on the Saturday.
+Prize-giving will follow and race supporters are invited to join the pilots for a meal which is included in your entry.
 Trophies are awarded for first place in each race and there will be a small selection of prizes for competitors in each race.
 A ‘Jo-median’ prize will also be provided for the person coming in the mid-field position in the two-day event to recognise the value of simply taking part in the X-Lakes challenge!

 After the event a prize will also be awarded for the best event photograph shared with the organisers, which pilots/supporters/fans agree can be used to help promote the event in future years.